 One of the best seafood restaurants in Galveston is The Fisherman’s Wharf Seafood Grill.
 Their menu features an extensive selection of fresh fish daily, savory chicken dishes, and perfectly prepared steaks.

-The Tall Ship Elissa
+The Best View of the Tall Ship Elissa

 Situated next to Fisherman’s Wharf is the Texas Seaport Museum, home of the 1877 Tall Ship Elissa.
 If you’re so inclined, you may stroll the decks of this floating National Historic Landmark either before or after your meal.
 Once inside the museum, you can view a film about Elissa’s rescue from the scrap yard and her amazing restoration.